Thomas-Gottwald/NLP4/READMENLP4.md

 #### ArXiv API
-The arXiv API allows access to all the arXiv data.
+The [arXiv API](https://arxiv.org/help/api/) allows access to all the arXiv data.
 This contains data like tiles, abstracts, authors and links to pdf files.
-Unfortunately the arxiv API enables no access to references
+Unfortunately the arxiv API enables no access to references.
+To use the arxiv api we use this python wrapper: [https://pypi.org/project/arxiv/]("https://pypi.org/project/arxiv/")

 ## Tests
-We implemented unit test with a code coverage of 98%.
+We implemented unit test with a code coverage of 97%.
 We couldn't cover 99% because some functions like the reference_extraction have some very rare exceptions when for example the scholarcy request responses with an 503 error.
 For these cases we couldn't find test examples.

 ## License
-Include the project's license.
-Usually, we suggest MIT or Apache.
-Ask your supervisor.
-For example:

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use news-please except in compliance with the License.
-A copy of the License is included in the project, see the file [LICENSE](LICENSE).

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License
+This project is licensed under the terms of MIT license.
+Please see the LICENSE file for details.